 Current Degree and Educational Training Programs

-Students can find information on the degree, certificate and other educational training programs offered by SRU in the university's undergraduate and graduate catalogs.
+Students can find information on the degree, certificate and other educational training programs offered by SRU in the university's catalogs.

 Office of Undergraduate Admissions: 724.738.2015

 A listing of faculty and other instructional personnel is found in the undergraduate university catalog.
 New and updated information is maintained by Human Resources: 724.738.2070

 Information about tuition and fees charged to full-time and part-time students, in addition to estimated costs for room and board is available in print and also on the web through the Office of Student Accounts: 724.738.2088

 Charges for books and supplies can vary from student to student.
 However, estimates of these costs are located on the Office of Financial Aid page or call 724.738.2044.
 For textbook pricing information visit the SGA Bookstore Textbooks page.

 Federal Cash Management Regulations